 - Lack of purpose to plan products and services that will have a market and keep the company afloat.

 - An emphasis on short-term profits and short-term thinking (just the opposite of constancy of purpose), fed by fear of unfriendly takeover and demand from bankers and shareholders for dividends.

 - Evaluation of performance and annual reviews.

 - High liability costs.

-According to Deming, you need effective management and a commitment to quality in order to combat these seven deadly diseases.
-He put particular emphasis on the importance of communicating quality messages to all staff members and building a belief in total quality management.
+According to Deming, you need effective management and a commitment to quality to combat these seven deadly diseases.
+He emphasized the importance of communicating quality messages to all staff members and building a belief in total quality management.

 Deming’s Chain Reaction

 - Decrease costs

 - Improve productivity

 - Capture market share with better quality and lower costs